thibaudcolas/frontend-starter-kit/docs/launch-checklist.md

 - [ ] Build service / CI is using `NODE_ENV=production` for compilation tasks
 - [ ] No unnecessary files (`node_modules`) are sent to the production server, slowing down the build.
 - [ ] CI runs the CI tests (`npm run test:ci`, or `npm run test`), and the build breaks if they fail
+- [ ] CI builds trigger notifications in the appropriate Slack channel.

 ### Semantics